godcong/timi/README.md

-# timi is Tidb Minimize
+# TIMI is Tidb Minimize

 ## What's this ##
 This is a test using tidb minimize instance container